joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 This leads to a natural question.
 When we define our index, in what order should we list the columns in the index.
-The rule here is that we want to order our columns from the most-rapidly varying to the least-rapidly varying.
-The reason for this is because we can narrow down the the list of potential rows by first searching for all the rows which match the first query term.
+The rule here is that we want to order our columns from the column with the most distinct values to the column with the fewest distinct values.
+The reason for this is because we can narrow down the possible search results fastest if we fist select only rows matching the fastest-varying column.

-So for our example, we assume there are many more ingredients than recipies and many more recipies than possible maounts.

 As a simple analogy to understand this, suppose you were to design a phone book for quickly looking up a person.
 Would you first sort